 "There are two reasons I was intrigued by this new collection of makeup.
 First, it was created in partnership with Linda Wells, an iconic journalist and the founder of Allure.
 Then, the fact that the brand was called Flesh.
-The name feels real; equal parts sexy and messy.
-Like the flesh that sticks out below your bra strap or the pretty highlight that appears on your clavicle when you sweat.
-It was a tall order though, seeing as the industry's long-agreed-upon flesh tone was peach, ivory, or alabaster.
+The name feels real: equal parts sexy and messy.
+Like the flesh that sticks out below your bra strap or the pretty highlight that appears on your clavicle when you sweat," Hallie told me when I asked her to help test the brand with me.

 "I buffed on the foundation stick in Custard.
-Because it's super matte, I used a Beautyblender dampened with Eve Lom's Radiance Face Mist for some glow.
+Because it's super matte, I used a Beautyblender dampened with Eve Lom's Radiance Face Mist ($59) for some glow.
 It was pretty full-coverage but in a really beautiful, flawless kind of way."

-I tapped it on my lids, cheekbones, and Cupid's bow.
-Then the lipstick.
-To keep my all-natural, radiant theme going, I went for the Hungry shade, an almost-the-same-as-my-natural-lip pink that's only slightly darker.
+"Then came the lipstick.
+To keep my all-natural, radiant theme going, I went for Hungry, an almost-the-same-as-my-natural-lip pink that's only slightly darker.
 I smudged it on my cheeks and lids as well to keep everything monochrome and fresh-looking."

-Next, I dabbed a bit of the illuminator drops in Vibrate on the high points of my face.
+"Next, I dabbed a bit of the illuminator drops in Vibrate on the high points of my face.
 I piled it onto my cheekbones for ample glow.
-By the end of it, I looked like I'd been sitting in the sun for just the right amount of time—the glow was pretty crazy (amazing).
+By the end of it, I looked like I'd been sitting in the sun for just the right amount of time—the glow was pretty crazy (amazing)."

 "As you can assume by now, I'm a glowy-skin fanatic.
 So I reached for the Fleshpot Eye & Cheek Gloss next.
 I tapped a tiny amount on my lids and my cheeks.
-It sank right onto my skin, and it didn't feel sticky or slip throughout the day—a winning formulation for gloss.
-As the final step, I satisfied my red-lip obsession with Brazen, an unapologetic fiery red.
+It sank right onto my skin, and it didn't feel sticky or slip throughout the day—a winning formulation for gloss."

+"As the final step, I satisfied my red-lip obsession with Brazen, an unapologetic fiery red.
 Its precise doe applicator allows you to ditch a lip liner.
 I precisely applied this red in one swipe, and the color payoff is highly pigmented.
-In one glide, my lips were painted entirely.
-Plus, it dried and settled onto my lips in a few seconds and still felt hydrating.
+It dried and settled onto my lips within a few seconds but still felt hydrating.
 I'm in love with the way it pops against my skin tone.
 I went out to grab lunch and a kind stranger I passed by complimented me on my lipstick.
 So I'd say Brazen was made for me.
 Well done, Linda Wells."